Contemporary Salafism in the West

 - Dr. Sergio Altuna Galán, Senior Research Fellow, Program on Extremism and Project Lead for TITAN.

-The discussion will be moderated by Jennifer Baker, Senior Research Fellow at the Program on Extremism.
+The discussion was moderated by Jennifer Baker, Senior Research Fellow at the Program on Extremism.